well300/EduScout/README.md

   ```

   - `newCourses`: A boolean value indicating whether new courses are available.
-  - `courses`: An array of objects containing the name of the course and its Udemy link.
+  - `courses`: An array of objects containing the name of the course, its Udemy link, and the image URL.

 **Example:**